Merlness/merlness.github.io/_posts/2023-10-11-Python-Koans.md

 The first portion so far has been relatively straight forward.
 Since it is my first language it is taking sometime to learn the ins and outs utilized by the language.
 I realize by completing this I will not know everything, nor have everything memorized, but I will learn a lot.
 Along with learning it will provide a great resource in the future if I have problems or questions regarding Python.

 ## Exceptions and Errors
-The section of koans that was giving me the most trouble has been Exceptions and Errors `cue the spooky music`.
+The section of koans that was giving me the most trouble today has been Exceptions and Errors `cue the spooky music`.
 You know how to get better at understanding something?
 Blog about it!

 I'm used to seeing SyntaxErrors like so: